pakej/figaro/README.md

 ## How do I silent warnings that appear, if i don't use strings?

-If you are lazy to make everything in your `application.yml` to string and hate those warnings that you'll ignore anyway, simply configure figaro in your `application.rb` file
+If you are lazy to stringify your `application.yml` values and hate those warnings that you'll ignore anyway, simply configure figaro in your `application.rb` file
 ```ruby
 # config/application.rb